SandraCoburn/javascript-practice/README.md

     </script>
 ```

-Excersise 3 - Have a function that updates css variables to change spacing, blur and base color in a picture
+##### Exercise 3 - CSS Variables.
+Have a function that updates css variables to change spacing, blur and base color in a picture

 ```
   <script>